voxtool/messageman/README.md

 Messageman is a desktop chat application supporting contacts, group conversations and private conversations.

+## This project is hosted on [https://messageman.herokuapp.com/](https://messageman.herokuapp.com/)

 ## How to run

-To have a local functioning application you also need the server part located at [https://github.com/voxtool/messageman-server](https://github.com/voxtool/messageman-server):
+To have a local functioning application you also need the server part located at [https://github.com/voxtool/messageman-server](https://github.com/voxtool/messageman-server)

 ### `npm start`